pankhuridata/Alteryx/README.md

 ### How old is the content in the Netflix library?

 - Netflix’s success lies in promoting a mix of both ‘old-fashioned’ content and radical advancements.
+- In Summarize tool, configure the Summarize tool to group by the "released_year" column.
+Then, count the occurrences of each year.
+- Then, arrange it in descending order using the "Sort" and using interactive chart feature, we can clearly see the trend.

 <img width="344" alt="image" src="https://github.com/pankhuridata/Netflix-Using_Alteryx/assets/109762146/50af9d46-d201-4418-8bb7-1af9f5b3096c">
+- The graph indicates that most of the movies were released after the year 2006.
+From 2015 to 2019 was the time most titles were added to the streaming network as seen from the spike.
+Then, in year 2020, Covid-19 pandemic has stopped the increase of content due to decrease of Movies and TV-Shows production.

 ### Who is the target audience of Netflix?
 - Some ratings are only applicable to Movies, such as PG-13, PG, NC-17, and UR.
 The largest groups of target audience are Adults and Teenagers, aligning with TV-MA & R ratings for adults and TV-14 & PG-13 ratings for teens — 4 in 5 most common ratings of Netflix content.